epsrc-abcd/abcd-website/event/README.md

 of our own too.
 This would somewhat mitigate the problem of potential repetition, since people would be able toñ submit problems that showcased their particular tool or language.
-Still, this requires a certain amount of coordination/lead-time prior to the event to curate the submitted problems into a uniform format.
+Still, this requires a certain amount of coordination and lead-time prior to the event to curate the submitted problems into a uniform format.
+Moreover we don't want to the effort involved in participating to be too onerous.
-* Then as #1

-Con: similar weakness to #1, mitigated somewhat by having more challenge problems (less overlap on the day).
+In summary, we figured one step at a time: first an event emphasising practical and programming issues, and if that is a success, then we can think about another event with a less conventional (and more explicitly comparative) structure.

 General points
 ======